 Lidia, age 56, UK: “The first symptom of my heart attack was heartburn – first time I’d had heartburn in 26 years since I was pregnant.
 I had no pain at all, but this heartburn would not go, no matter what I took for it.
 This was on my birthday, and I’d had too much to eat and drink!
-I Googled ‘heartburn’ and up popped ‘heart attack symptom’ – so I took an aspirin and went to hospital, where cardiologists implanted a stent in my LAD.
+I Googled ‘heartburn’ – and up popped ‘heart attack symptom’ – so I took an aspirin and went to hospital, where cardiologists implanted a stent in my Left Anterior Descending artery (LAD).
 During the previous few months before this day, however, I’d been aware of occasional palpitations, but I’d put it down to too much coffee and not enough sleep.”

 Laura, age 40, USA: “I was asleep and my symptoms woke me up.
 I had several simultaneous symptoms, but the first one seemed to be chest pain in the centre-left, somewhat under my left breast area.
 I’d never felt anything like it, so sometimes it’s hard to describe – it wasn’t sharp or crushing or burning, more like a dull pressure.
 I also had pain down the inside of my left arm that radiated up into the left side of my jaw and my left ear.
 I was very overheated, and I felt like I was going to throw up.
 The nausea and overheating faded, but the pain – chest, arm, jaw – stayed.
 In hospital, I was diagnosed with a heart attack caused by SCAD – spontaneous coronary artery dissection*, treated with six stents.”

 Debra, age 42, USA: “I was under a lot of stress the week I had my heart attack.
 My first symptom was an odd squeezing sensation in my chest, as if someone reached out and grabbed my heart and squeezed it a few times.
 No pain – it really didn’t hurt.
 After my chest sensations went away, my upper back between my shoulder blades started to ache immensely.
 Later, I felt an odd numbing/tingling sensation move up my arm, which immediately made me worry and was the reason I went to the ER, as I knew this was a classic heart attack symptom.
 My chest sensations went away after I used my emergency inhaler (for asthma) as I had mistaken the beginnings of the heart attack as an asthma attack.
 But my back pain fluctuated, and arm tingling did not go away.
-In hospital, doctors found a 94-96 % lesion in my left anterior descending coronary artery (LAD – the dreaded ‘widowmaker’ heart attack) that they were going to stent.
+In hospital, doctors found a blocked LAD (the dreaded ‘widowmaker’ heart attack) that they were going to stent.
 But after the first stent was implanted, an area in my artery near the stent dissected (tore) and I had to have emergency double bypass open heart surgery.
 I did not recognize my initial chest sensations and back pain as a heart attack and as a result I did not seek immediate help.
-Now approx 41% of my left ventricle is damaged.
-I was diagnosed with congestive heart failure a few weeks after being discharged for my heart attack.”
+Now approximately 40% of my left ventricle is damaged.
+I was also diagnosed with congestive heart failure a few weeks after being discharged for my heart attack.”

 Dawn, age 49, USA: “I was asleep and woke up not being able to breathe.
 I felt an ache in my left shoulder blade.
 My throat felt ‘full’ and my lips were numb.
 These symptoms came and went until I ended up in hospital and had four stents implanted.
 But even before that night, I’d been feeling extremely tired; I kept telling my hubby I wasn’t sick, but something was wrong.
 I never had any chest pain at all until six months AFTER my heart attack.”